Joelgp83/Build-scripts-for-switchroot-android/README.md

 cd switchroot_scripts
 chmod +x *.sh
 ```
-The scripts then be synced and ready for use.
+The scripts will then be synced and ready for use.

 # USAGE
 There are several scripts available to manage the switchroot android source.
 These must be run from the `switchroot_scripts` directory.